ELL Elementary and Secondary Programs

 - Students are in mainstream English speaking classrooms all or most of the day

-- ELL teachers provide supplemental English language support inside (push-in) or outside (pull-out) of the mainstream classroom
+- ELD teachers provide supplemental English language support inside (push-in) or outside (pull-out) of the mainstream classroom

 - Mainstream and supplemental English instruction is conducted using English with specific strategies to foster English language development and make grade-level content meaningfully accessible

-- Mainstream teachers collaborate with ELL teachers to facilitate language support in classrooms
+- Mainstream teachers collaborate with ELD teachers to facilitate language support in classrooms

-The type and amount of service received depend mainly on the proficiency level of the student.
-Knowing that a student’s proficiency level reflects the performance level at the time of placement test or annual test and that the progress in acquiring English language may vary, other factors are also considered: length of attendance in U.S. schools, trimester progress reports, progress monitoring of reading skills by classroom teachers, summative and formative assessments, amount of parental support at home, etc.
+The type and amount of service received depend mainly on the proficiency status and domain levels of the student.
+We understanding that a student’s levels reflects the performance level at the time of placement test or annual test and that the progress in acquiring English language may vary.
+Other factors are also considered: length of attendance in U.S. schools, trimester progress reports, progress monitoring of reading skills by classroom teachers, summative and formative assessments, amount of parental support at home, etc.

 Secondary ELL Program

-Language development instruction involves building academic language vocabulary, reading and writing in different discourses, and engaging in discussions and presentations.
-Students also learn about American culture by reading and discussing newspapers, magazines, stories, poems, and specific ELL materials.
+HS ELD support class: Language development instruction involves building academic language vocabulary, reading ans writing in different discourses, and engaging in discussion and presentations.
+Students also learn about American culture by reading and discussing newspapers, magazines, stories, poems, and specific EL resources.